abonello/project-1/README.md

 **Scope** - (based on information from the strategy plane) Which features will be include in the design?
 Which features are in and which is out (at least for now)?
 Minimum Viable Product

+* User Tasks - A User Story is used to describe a number of tasks that may be completed in an any order in pursuit of a general goal.

 Ex: allow people to request collaboration, provide a traditional CV or resume